abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 - Task 1: Provision an Azure OpenAI resource
 - Task 2: Deploy a model
-- Task 3: Explore a model in the Completions playground
-- Task 4: Use the Chat playground
+- Task 3: Use the Chat playground
-- Task 5: Explore prompts and parameters
+- Task 4: Explore prompts and parameters
-- Task 6: Explore code generation
+- Task 5: Explore code generation

 ## Task 1: Provision an Azure OpenAI resource